After mistreatment allegations, Minnesota horse breeder fears she's being pushed out because of age

 She's often lonely, Bowman added, and caring for the horses gives her a sense of purpose.

-Streff agreed that Bowman isn’t doing anything wrong at the moment.
-Euthanizing Spot, he said, was “95% of my objective, and the rest we can work with.”
+Streff agreed that Bowman isn't doing anything wrong at the moment.
+Euthanizing Spot, he said, was "95 percent of my objective, and the rest we can work with."

 His job is to enforce the law, Streff said, not to be a counselor.
 But it's difficult to assess the present without also looking to the future, particularly when dealing with older animal owners.